-Simpson Harbor is the flooded caldera of an ancient volcano that forms the eastern tip New Britain bordering Rabaul along its north shore and Matupit Island to the southeast.
-To the west are the Dawapia Rocks "The Beehives".
-Simpson Harbor is connected to Karavia Bay and Blanche Bay to the south.
-Many docks and wharf provided ships access to Rabaul including Toboi wharf, Komaki Maru (Wreck Wharf) and others.
+Simpson Harbor is the flooded caldera of an ancient volcano that forms the eastern tip New Britain.
+Simpson Harbor borders Rabaul and Sulphur Creek to the north and Matupit Island to the southeast.
+Toboi wharf, Komaki Maru (Wreck Wharf) and others smaller docks and wharfs provide access and Rabaul.
+Inside Simpson Harbor to the west are the Dawapia Rocks "The Beehives".
+Simpson Harbor borders to the south to Karavia Bay and Blanche Bay.

-the 144th Infantry Regiment 'South Seas Detachment' landed at several locations: Raluana Point and to the west of Kokopo and Kerawun and north of Vulcan.
+On January 23, 1942 after midnight, the Japanese Army 144th Infantry Regiment 'South Seas Detachment' landed at several locations around Rabaul including Raluana Point and to the west of Kokopo and Kerawun and north of Vulcan.
 Also Malaguna, west of Praed Point and Nordup.
-By morning, the Japanese occupied Rabaul.
+By morning, Japanese forces occupied Rabaul.

 Immediately, the Japanese developed Simpson Harbor into their principal

-anchorage in the South Pacific, and developed seaplane bases at Sulpher Creek and Matupit Island.
+anchorage in the South Pacific, and used Simpson Harbor as a seaplane operating area with servicing areas at Sulpher Creek and Matupit Island.

-During the war, Rabaul and Simpson Harbor were subjected to Allied attacks starting in early February 1942 until 1945.
-These included high altitude bombing missions and later medium bombing missions, low level strafing and aerial mining missions.
+During the war, Rabaul and Simpson Harbor were subjected to Allied aerial attacks starting in February 1942 until the Japanese surrender in September 1945.
+Allied missions included high altitude bombing raids, medium bombing raids and low level strafing and aerial mining missions.

 Allied missions against Simpson Harbor